 Protect Democracy is seeking a Policy Advocate who is passionate about protecting our democracy to develop policy solutions and strategically organize coalitions to defend and strengthen democratic norms and institutions.
 The Policy Advocate will lead our efforts to influence the 2020 Presidential candidates, congressional offices, and executive branch oversight bodies (and in some cases state-level policymakers) through direct outreach, coalition building, and collaboration with grassroots groups.

 The Policy Advocate will also lead efforts within Protect Democracy to develop policy solutions that would strategically advance our mission.
 We do not envision that this will involve direct grassroots organizing at this time, but the Policy Advocate should be familiar with how that work is done should this position evolve to include it.
-This is a senior position, and Policy Advocates are expected to operates as leaders within the organization, among peer organizations, and in the national conversation.
+This is a senior position, and Policy Advocates are expected to operate as leaders within the organization, among peer organizations, and in the national conversation.
 The Policy Advocate will be expected to do the following at a high level: